-• Responding to the Opioid Epidemic.
+Responding to the Opioid Epidemic.
 The demand for D&A prevention, intervention and treatment services has grown in Allegheny County over the past year, as opiate use has increased dramatically.
 The public health impact of this epidemic has extended throughout the county, with opiates a contributing cause in most of the overdose deaths in Allegheny County.
-As shown below, these overdose deaths grew significantly since 2008, peaking in 2017.
-Thankfully, the number of deaths has declined in 2018 from 737 to 432; however, this number still remains higher than the average from 2008-2015.
+As shown below, these overdose deaths have grown significantly since 2008.